Disclaimer Examples

 • Healthcare organizations

-See the easy-to-understand medical disclaimer that St. Jude Children’s Research Hospital includes on their website, stating that they are not a replacement for seeing a doctor:
+See the easy-to-understand medical disclaimer that St. Jude Children’s Research Hospital includes on its website, stating that they are not a replacement for seeing a doctor:

 St-Jude-Childrens-Research-Hospital-website-medical-disclaimer